 Updated Lightstrike Pro offers amazing bounce.

-The adidas Adizero Adios Pro 4 delivers excellent cushioning.
+The adidas Adizero Adios Pro 4 delivers great cushioning.
 Particularly remarkable at the heel but still great at the forefoot, this protection makes it suitable for longer runs, effectively minimizing fatigue and maximizing comfort throughout extended distances.
 This new, more compressive version of Lightstrike Pro midsole stands out among competitors by providing ample protection without sacrificing its energetic feel.

 Premium midsole makes for a super cushioned ride.